High Availability Configuration Example with Multi-WAN

 Sync Interface Addressing

 There will be no shared CARP VIP on the Sync interface because there is no need for one.
 These IP addresses are used only for communication between the HA nodes.
 For this example, 172.16.1.0/24 is the Sync subnet.
-The two nodes only require two IP addresses , but the example uses /24 to be consistent with the other internal interfaces.
+The two nodes only require one IP address each (two total), but the example uses a /24 size subnet to be consistent with the other internal interfaces.
 For the last octet of the IP addresses, use the same last octet as the LAN IP address on that node for consistency.

 Sync IP Address Assignments